 In conclusion, requesting another agent to hold an open house is a common practice in the real estate industry.
 However, it’s important to have a clear understanding of the expectations and responsibilities involved in such an arrangement.
 By maintaining professionalism, preparation, communication, trust, and follow-up, agents can work together to ensure a successful open house and a positive experience for potential buyers.

-Mastering Social Media Marketing for Real Estate Agents
+10 Best Side Gigs for Real Estate Agents

 How to Succeed as a Part-Time Real Estate Agent